-They please others but yet they don’t put other people as first.
+They please others but yet they don’t put other people first.
 They see other people and themselves as equal.
 “Selfless” to them doesn’t mean disregarding themselves.
-It means disregarding the ego’s needs of feeling important and worthy from helping others.
+It means disregarding the ego’s needs of feeling important and worthy of helping others.

 They don’t see pleasing other people as their responsibilities or obligation.
 They don’t burn themselves out from helping others.
 Because they know if they are burnout, they wouldn’t be able to help others anymore.